domfraise/AccountableDecryption/README.md

 # AccountableDecryption
-A system for making decryption accountable
+A system for making decryption accountable.
+A Masters dissertation project.
+See the PDF for the full write up

 Contains 4 main parts -
 A java  servlet webserver - Hosts a static web site - recieves decrpytion requests and adds to a merkel tree stored in a database.